Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Proof strategy

 Suppose that the function $f-f^+$ is analytic, we can deduce that $f-f^+ = 0$.
 Otherwise, one can find some $\beta \in \Z_{\ge 0}$ and $D\neq 0$, such that $\lim_{t\to 0}t^{-\beta}(f(t)-f^+(t)) = D$.
 By taking $B'$ large, we can make $(t_2-t)^{B'-3}e^{-(t_2-t)}$ decay fast as $t$ grows from $0$, and get a contradiction with \eqref{eq:stra-demo}.

-Our proof for Theorem \ref{thm:main} follows the same strategy. \begin{enumerate} \item We would find certain stopping times, which we call `cutting times', like the time $T^0_{2,1}$ in the above example.
-We prove that the evolution after these times would be independent, for two sets of particles. \item The next step would be to show that the cutting time distribution would be invariant under shift.
-For this we apply Theorem \ref{thm:gal}, and get formulae similar to \eqref{eq:stra-demo}. \item We then prove that the probability density function of cutting times is analytic. \item We analyze the transition probability from cutting times (i.e. the distribution of $T^0_{B',1}-T^0_{2,1}$ in the example): we would show that by taking the corresponding $B'$s large enough, the transition distribution would concentrate on small $t$.
-Thus we conclude that the cutting time distributions would be the same. \end{enumerate} From Example \ref{ex:simple} and these outlined steps, the main difference in the proof of Theorem \ref{thm:main} is an induction argument, on the number of different times.
-In Step 2, instead of directly using Theorem \ref{thm:gal}, we would use the induction hypothesis.
+Our proof for Theorem \ref{thm:main-des} follows the same strategy. \begin{enumerate} \item We will find certain stopping times, which we call `cutting times', like the time $T^0_{2,1}$ in the above example.
+We prove that for certain two sets of particles, they evolve independently after these times. \item The next step will be to show that the cutting time distribution is invariant under shift.
+We will get formulas similar to \eqref{eq:stra-demo}.
+In some settings, at this step, we use the induction hypothesis (instead of Theorem \ref{thm:eqgal}). \item We then prove that the probability density function of cutting times is analytic. \item We analyze the transition probability from cutting times (i.e., the distribution of $T^0_{B',1}-T^0_{2,1}$ in the example): we will show that by taking the corresponding $B'$s large enough, the transition distribution concentrates on small $t$.
+Thus we conclude that the cutting time distributions are the same. \end{enumerate}

-We remark that in the setting of multiple times and multiple particles, the independence property in Step 1 would be delicate.
-Thus a main difficulty in our proof is to design the appropriate setup, mainly including the induction setup and the choice of the cutting times, to get the independence property.
+We remark that in the setting of multiple times and multiple particles, the independence property in Step 1 is delicate.
+Thus one main difficulty in our proof is designing the appropriate setup, mainly including the induction setup and the choice of the cutting times, to get the independence property.

+For Theorem \ref{thm:main-sa}, it is deduced from Theorem \ref{thm:main-de}, plus some arguments using the independence of the Poisson field in different areas.

+The oriented swap process identity (Theorem \ref{thm:udv}) can be obtained by repeatedly applying Theorem \ref{thm:main-de}.
+One issue is that it is on a finite interval, rather than $\Z$; and for this, we use input from \cite{angel2009oriented}, which translates the colored TASEP into a finite interval version via a pair of truncation operators.
+Such truncation procedure also appeared in \cite{bufetov2020absorbing} and was used to study the OSP absorbing time $\max_{1\le k \le N-1}U_n(k)$, using the single-time equality in distribution of the colored TASEP.
+The asymptotic results in Section \ref{ssec:asyr} are proved using Theorem \ref{thm:udv} and various existing results on LPP.